 GAP is doing a great job in bridging the gap between the digital world with its brick-and-mortar stores.

 In 2017, Gap Inc. began equipping store associates with mobile devices to enable better customer service on store floors.
 The brand also uses devices and mobile printers to complete customers’ transactions, therefore, shoppers no longer need to wait in line to open store credit cards, pay for items or place home delivery orders.

 Inside the stores, wall-mounted Android devices are equipped with scanners so that customers can read reviews, find additional sizes and colors as well as check the prices and have them shipped home.
 Some of the devices are even placed inside dressing rooms to create a personalized shopping experience.

 BED, BATH AND BEYOND

 “During the first quarter, comparable sales consumed through customer-facing Websites and mobile applications grew in excess of 35%, while comparable sales consummated in stores were relatively flat.”
 CEO Steve Temares said.
-This has illustrated how great of an impact that Omni channel has made to Bed, Bath and Beyond.
+This has illustrated how great of an impact that Omnichannel has made on Bed, Bath and Beyond.

-The company is focusing on speeding up their website and mobile flow as well as curbside pickup feature.
+The company is focusing on speeding up its website and mobile flow as well as curbside pickup features.
 In addition to that, they are creating more flexible options to deliver order more quickly and effectively.
 A feature called Shop now ship later has been launched which allows customers to purchase their favourite items first and have them delivered in a certain time.